BioData-Club/githubPagesTutorial/easy.md

 ## What We're Going to do Today

-  1) Fork the Repository
+1. Fork the Repository
-  2) Rename the Repo(sitory)
+2. Rename the Repo(sitory)
-  3) Look at your pretty website!
+3. Look at your pretty website!
-  4) Change and Personalize Your Site with YAML
+4. Change and Personalize Your Site with YAML
-  5) Start Editing Content with Markdown
+5. Start Editing Content with Markdown
-  6) Adding Links
+6. Adding Links
-  7) Adding Images
+7. Adding Images
-  8) Add a Blog Post
+8. Add a Blog Post
-  9) Customize your sidebar with new links
+9. Customize your sidebar with new links
-  10) Look at your pretty website!
+10. Look at your pretty website!
-  11) Make a local copy for easier editing
+11. Make a local copy for easier editing

 ## 1. Fork the Repo(istory) From GitHub

 Log into your GitHub account.
-Now go to the website repo: https://github.com/laderast/websiteFiles and click the "Fork" button on the top right of the webpage.
+Now go to the website repo: [https://github.com/laderast/websiteFiles](https://github.com/laderast/websiteFiles) and click the "Fork" button on the top right of the webpage.

 ## 2. Rename the Repo

 Now click the "Settings" tab on your repository.
-Change your repository name to USERNAME.github.io, where USERNAME is your GitHub Login.
+Change your repository name to `USERNAME.github.io`, where `USERNAME` is your GitHub Login.

 ## 3. Check out your Basic Website

 You're ready to go!
-Now check out your initialized website at https://USERNAME.github.io.
+Now check out your initialized website at `https://USERNAME.github.io`.
 We'll start customizing it!

 ## 4. Editing the Name of Your Webpage and Customizing